 - Carpet or floor mat no bigger than 6’ x 6’

 2. Drummers should bring a piece of carpet or other material to set their drums up on.
 The carpet should be no more than 6’ x 6’.
 We will be the most level ground for setup but if you do not have a carpet or other piece of thicker material, you will be playing on grass.

-3. There will be a ½ hour instructional seminar for drummers beginning at 1 PM at the main pavilion.
+3. There will be a 1/2 hour instructional seminar for drummers time TBA.

 Guitarists and Bass Guitarists Need To Know

 - Please use practice amps for this performance – we do not want to see stacks

 - Please bring a 25’ extension cord with you